 Describe your background and journey into illustration – where did you study, and did you go into the profession immediately on graduating?

-I fell into studying illustration after learning on my Foundation Course that it would allow me to tell stories with pictures.
-I have my BA (at Buckinghamshire University) to thank for challenging me.
+I fell into studying illustration after learning on my Foundation course that it would allow me to tell stories with pictures.
+I’ve my BA (at Buckinghamshire University) to thank for challenging me.
 I had a great group of tutors who managed to tear me away from just making pretty pictures.